See Nutshell in action!

 “Because we don’t have a system for qualifying prospects before we call them.”

-As “Mr. Inside Sales” Mike Brooks put it, “you can’t close an unqualified lead.”
+As “Mr. Inside Sales” Mike Brooks put it, “You can’t close an unqualified lead.”
 One of the most common reasons why sales teams underperform is the lack of a formal prospect qualification process—or the lack of a sales process altogether.

 Having a system for qualifying prospects eliminates the guesswork of who to pursue and who to say “no” to.
 Start by: